ajiayi-debug/sentiment_analysis_bank_reviews/README.md

 ### HuggingFace
 HuggingFace might be down which affects DistilBERT fine-tuned model and keyBERT as the application is unable to call the models' API.
 Users will be able to notice this error when the loaded localhost:3000/new_data shows an error related to being unable to call from HuggingFace.
 In this case, try again when HuggingFace comes back online.

+### CSV template
+The CSV template in upload page auto saves in a non datetime format to the users, making it misleading for users.
+However, when uploaded, it still works as it is in datetime format.
+We tried to mitigate this issue by highlighting to users that the date must be in datetime format else the database will not accept it.

+### MySQL connectivity issues
+Sometimes when new data gets added too many times to the application, the MySQL database may fail to connect to newdata.py properly.
+Some form of errors may appear such as database.summary not existing when it does in the database.
+Users need to try to upload the data again (or in this case upload another set of new data since sentiment_data already contains the new data)  and make sure that the flask server is stable.